-Faulkner et al. [7] investigated multiple operators and did a comprehensive comparison with existing approaches.
+Faulkner et al. [6] investigated multiple operators and did a comprehensive comparison with existing approaches.
 They proposed a number of operators, such as BITFLIP and PACKITERATIVE, for optimising the packing plan given a particular tour.
 They also proposed INSERTION for iteratively optimising the tour given a particular packing.
 They combined these operators in a number of simple and complex heuristics that outperformed existing approaches.
-The main observation was that there does not yet seem to be a single best algorithmic paradigm for the TTP.
-Their individual operators, however, were quite beneficial in improving the quality of results.